Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 A Brief History

 I grew up an hour away from Point Pleasant in the city of Parkersburg, West Virginia.
-I wasn't around for the events of 1966-67, but I have been familiar with the stories ever since I can remember.
+I wasn't around for the events of 1966–67, but I've been familiar with the stories as long as I can remember.
 One of the most credible sources for information was my father, who spent most of his adult life serving in the West Virginia State Police Department.

 My dad didn't believe in hocus pocus, UFOs, or anything else he couldn't explain.
 That being said, he related stories of the Mothman sightings as though he believed that there was something to them.

 He also spoke of Woodrow Derenberger's encounters with Indrid Cold.
 Again, he would say that he believed that something had happened to Derenberger on I-77; he just didn't know what.
 He never met any of the parties involved personally, but he had spoken to many of his fellow officers who were familiar with the case.

 My father was a born skeptic.
 I knew that if he had no explanation for the phenomena that occurred when he was a young state trooper then there had to be something to the stories.
 I would soon learn that, perhaps, the numerous eyewitnesses in Point Pleasant and Parkersburg had experienced things that cannot be explained by conventional wisdom.